-Many people are intimidated by the idea of developing their own photo negatives.
+Many people are intimidated by the idea of developing their own photo negatives and prints.
 In many ways, that apprehension is understandable.
 To develop film, you have to operate in complete darkness some of the time, without even a safelight.
 It is usually a slow process that requires active agitation at carefully timed intervals.
-(What’s more, once your negatives are developed, you are only halfway to having printed photos; you’ll have to go through a whole different sequence to print your images.)
+What’s more, once your negatives are developed, you are only halfway to having a photograph; you’ll have to go through a whole different sequence to print your images.
 Below are five lauded photography chemicals for film and paper development that you can always come back to for dependable results.

 1. Kodak D-76 Developer Powder

-Casual photographers rarely get into color film development, but it’s simple with this two-step kit, especially if you have an accessible darkroom for color printing or if you scan your negatives straight to digital.
+Casual photographers rarely get into color film development, but it’s simple with this two-step kit for processing color negatives, especially if you have an accessible darkroom for color printing or if you scan your negatives straight to digital.
 The process is even more standardized than it is for black-and-white film, and CineStill’s kit comes in premeasured portions for added simplicity.